-The Children’s Ranch is an extra-curricular animal caretaking program for kids, teens and young adults with developmental, social/emotional and learning challenges.
+The Children’s Ranch is an extra-curricular animal caretaking program for kids, teens and young adults of all abilities, including those with developmental, social/emotional and learning challenges.
 We are a community program based on the benefits of learning to care for prey animals.
 Our program was designed by a team of dedicated women, including consultants in occupational therapy, behavioral therapy, and special education.
 Our lessons are taught by community instructors and assistants, working to address the unique needs of each student.

 We do not ride horses at The Children’s Ranch.
 Instead, we focus on teaching students to care for the Ranch’s animals, including horses, rabbits, chickens, and guinea pigs.
 Students learn to become expert caretakers.
 Activities include grooming, mucking, feeding, leading, bathing, socializing and more.